Longwater1234/WedemyServer/README.md

 BT_PRIVATE_KEY=
 #... in production, REMEMBER to set this:
 SPRING_PROFILES_ACTIVE=prod
-# ... for other properties, see application-prod.yml
+# For others, see application-prod.yml
 ```

 ## Important ⚠